 The natural conclusion to be drawn from this is that if Basson and Ralepelle are guilty then so is the rest of the squad.

 This piece of news comes under the heading of “damned if you do, damned if you don’t” because too much information came with it.
+Instead of saying Habana was injured, the press release specified that he “suffered the injury during a defensive drill when he fell awkwardly on his hand after tackling Morné Steyn”.

 Conspiracy theorists might conclude that Habana was being rushed home before someone from outside the touring party could stick a needle into him.
 The rest of us might prefer to believe what we are told and that Habana really did injure himself and Basson and Ralepelle are the unwitting victims of a flu remedy administered by Craig Roberts, the team doctor.